-The Peer Outreach Program at DC Public Library engages with library customers experiencing homelessness or at risk of homelessness, mental illness and/or substance use disorders.
-DC Public Library has three Certified Peer Specialists on staff who have completed a comprehensive training program and internship and are Certified Peers with the DC Department of Behavioral Health.
+The Peer Outreach Program at DC Public Library engages with library customers experiencing homelessness or at risk of homelessness.
+Meet with a DC Public Library Certified Peer Specialist if you need:

-Peers are role models who demonstrate competency in personal recovery with the deft use of coping skills, and by serving as a consumer advocate who provides clients with information and support.
-Critical to the work of a peer is building rapport and trust with a customer so that the hard work of moving out of homelessness, and/or into recovery, can begin.
+Peers are role models who demonstrate competency in personal recovery, and by serving as a consumer advocate who provides clients with information and support.
+Peers build rapport and trust with a customer so that the hard work of moving out of homelessness, and/or into recovery, can begin.